rainydio/wallet23/README.md

 1.  key1 sends _cancelation_ confirmation
 1.  nothing is sent, seqno incremented

-Cancelation request is represented by empty message.
+Cancelation request is represented by cell without any data in it.
+Its first optional reference may contain cancelation reason encoded the same way as simple transfer body.

 ## Potential uses